Bootstrapping Simple QM Systems: The Coulomb potential

 This rescaling preserves the signs of the eigenvalues of the minors, and hence positive definiteness of $M$.
 Despite this, high numerical precision is required.
 At larger depths $K$, \textit{Mathematica} machine precision ($\sim 15$ digits) is insufficient to distinguish allowed and disallowed energies.
 The uncertainty compounds quickly due to the fast growth of terms in the moment sequence, hence the high manual precision.

 By taking the midpoints of the allowed energy intervals at high depths we can extract a bootstrapped spectrum.

 The width of the intervals decreases exponentially as a function of $K$; this is apparent from Figs. 3, 4 (note the logarithmic scale).
+Because of this, we zoom in on the allowed values as we iterate further.
 A curiosity is that the exact energies tend to be closer to the more positive side of each allowed interval.
 In this sense the intervals converge more quickly from the right than from the left.
 Some examples showing this are relegated to Appendix A. Predictions made by the bootstrap can be extremely precise; a table of bootstrapped predictions with percent errors is also included in the appendix.

 While the results from bootstrapping the Coulomb model are encouraging, this is in no way representative of a generic implementation of the bootstrap method.
 The search space is one-dimensional; this greatly affects the algorithmic structure.
 But the general strategy remains unchanged, as does the convergence.
 The real benefit of the method is its simple generalization to matrix models and matrix quantum mechanics, where standard numerical techniques are not as well-known.